 Note that in this case UCC will only retrieve stdout and stderr files.
-To download other result files, you'll have to use the {{{datamovement.html}data movement}} functions.
+To download other result files, you'll have to use the datamovement functions described in Section 8.

 6.3.5 Uploading and executing an executable

 To upload and execute a file on a remote server, you might need a small helper script to make the uploaded file executable and run it: